Archive

 Veracity in the Age of Persuasive AI

-Horizon Omega UQAM - Pavillon Président-Kennedy, Montréal In-Person
+UQAM - Pavillon Président-Kennedy, Montréal

 Presentation by Taylor Lynn Curtis, Mila researcher on misinformation.
 Explores AI systems designed for persuasion, then introduces Veracity — a real-world tool using AI to ensure data quality and detect misinformation.
 Closes with implications for responsible AI governance.